Dasudian/dsd_docs/docs/data-hub/sdk/Embeded_C.md

 A dictionary of traits for the group.
 Example traits for a group include address, website and employees.

 **options**
 A dictionary of options, that let you do things like enable or disable specific integrations for the call.
-Note: If you do not pass a properties object, pass an empty object (ie, ‘{}’) before options
+Note: If you do not pass a properties object, pass an empty object (ie, NULL) before options

 **callback**
 A callback function that gets called after a short timeout, giving the browser time to make the track requests first.
 Also checkout our dedicated trackLink and trackForm helpers.